Armandase/models/imdb_one_hot/README.md

 __Output Layer:__

-A Sigmoid layer with 1 unit is used as ouput function.
+A Sigmoid layer with 1 unit is used as output function.

 Sigmoid activation is commonly used in the output layer of binary classifications models to produce probabilities for between two class.